By Lisa Barr

 My Grandma Rachel was my best friend.
 She was Old World — didn’t read, didn’t write, never went to a restaurant.
 She cooked, she listened, she gave advice, and she made sure you ate.
 And if you didn’t eat — she came after you until you did.
 It ALL came from the heart.
 She was also a Holocaust survivor — and because of her, her family survived and so did her legacy.

 I just know — My Grandma is driving God crazy up there in Heaven’s Kitchen.
-Especially this time of the “Jewish New Year” — Rosh Hashanah.
-There’s a day off school, so those who aren’t Jewish — especially kids — ALL love Rosh Hashanah — it is the Happy Holiday.
-The ‘Eating’ Holiday.
+Especially this time of the “Jewish New Year” — Rosh Hashanah, her favorite holiday — The ‘Eating’ Holiday.

 It is my Grandmother in the form of food — just as she would like it.